 When "INPUTx_ABORT=0" the un-synchronized estop is disabled.
 This is the default.

 When "INPUTx_ABORT=1" an "active high" transition on the INPUTx pin will cause a un-synchronized estop.

 Note the INPUT0 pin can be used as a frequency counter or a limit switch, but NOT both.
 The frequency counter is only available on INPUT0 and is used for measuring spindle speed (RPM).
 In order to enable the frequency counter option "INPUT0_ABORT=0" must be set.

 Different tools used for machining operations in a program may vary in length.
 It is obviously simpler to have a single zero point for all tools, that is what PyMini allows you to do with the All Zero button, but the system can be directed to compensate for offset variations in the program by using the T-word to select one of Tool number 1-10.

-When PyMini is started for the first time each tool length offset is set to zero.
-When the gcode program first starts T1 is the default tool.
 Using this screen one could set Tool number 2 to -0.1 offset and diameter of 0.125 inch.
 Nothing is saved until the Ok button is pressed.

 Each tool can be selected with a gcode block.
 The following example selects Tool number 2.

 T2 M6 G43T2 will select Tool number 2 for the next tool change, M6 calls a python script (m6.py) to perform a tool change and G43 tells the program to start using the offset.
 M6 will cause a program pause so the user can manually change the tool, then click the Resume button.
 The status LED will turn orange when the program is paused.
 The m6.py script can be customized, see the Python Script section.

 This tool length offset will be active until the next tool change command.
 In PyMini clicking the All Zero button will reset the offset back to zero.